Family Law Attorney In Fayetteville, NC

 Understanding Child Support Law

-Rand and Gregory PA helps clients determine child support payments at the time of divorce, and also helps clients modify or enforce child support arrangements after a divorce has been finalized.
-With decades of divorce and family law experience, we are able to explain how child support in North Carolina is calculated, and effectively assert the rights of custodial and non-custodial parents.
+Rand and Gregory PA help clients determine child support payments at the time of divorce, and also help clients modify or enforce child support arrangements after a divorce has been finalized.
+With decades of divorce and family law experience, we are able to explain how child support in North Carolina is calculated and effectively assert the rights of custodial and non-custodial parents.
 Our approach ensures that financial support reflects the child's actual needs and the parents' circumstances, promoting fairness and cooperation between parties.

 Child Custody Attorneys Explain Child Support